Latham, Conway create history with Mount Maunganui double act

-New Zealand opener Devon Conway has created history in Mount Maunganui by becoming the first player from his country to score a double-century and a century in the same Test.
+New Zealand opener Devon Conway created history in Mount Maunganui by becoming the first player from his country to score a double-century and a century in the same Test.

 More runs in Mount Maunganui for New Zealand opener Devon Conway 🤩#WTC27 | #NZvWI 📝: https://t.co/RsAVYUUerk pic.twitter.com/xugoNwq04h